Choosing the right vehicle for your charitable giving goals

 At the end of the specified term or the death of the last income beneficiary, the remaining trust assets are distributed to a charitable remainder beneficiary.
 The annual annuity must be at least 5% but no more than 50% of the trust's assets.
 A trust's term may be fixed for a period up to 20 years, or it can be for the life of one or more non-charitable beneficiaries.

-These charitable giving vehicles help preserve the value of highly appreciated assets by allowing you to contribute an asset to the CRT, which may eliminate capital gains taxes by making a tax-exempt sale within the trust, and thereby donate the full value of the property to the CRT.
+These charitable giving vehicles help preserve the value of highly appreciated assets by allowing you to contribute an asset to the CRT, which may eliminate capital gains liability by making a tax-exempt sale within the trust, and thereby donate the full value of the property to the CRT.
 You can then take an immediate charitable deduction against your income or gift tax for the present value of the trust's assets that will pass to the qualified charity (the remainder beneficiary).

 CRTs may be a good option if you want an immediate charitable deduction but also have a need for an income stream to yourself or another beneficiary.
 If you set up instructions to establish a CRT at your death, this may be a good way to provide income for your heirs, with the remainder going to charities of your choosing.
 Keep in mind that CRTs require legal setup and have ongoing maintenance costs.